 Welcome to the website of Tenri University Sankokan Museum.

 The museum was established for the purpose of displaying objects that would broaden our knowledge of the lifestyles and histories of people from various regions of the world and thereby help us understand their ways of thinking.
 The museum procures, preserves, and displays ethnographical and archaeological objects, as well as conducts research whose findings are shared with the public through the permanent exhibition and feature exhibitions.
-The museum has a Computer Search Area and a Reading Area for the convenience of visitors and holds educational activities such as public lectures and workshops.
+The museum has a Reading Area for the convenience of visitors and holds educational activities such as public lectures and workshops.

 We hope that you will enjoy this website as well as visit Tenri University Sankokan Museum.